Troubleshooting CCMv1

 You are using a transparent proxy and you did not explicitly whitelist NLB domains and the ports on the transparent proxies.
 If you are using a transparent proxy, you need to explicitly whitelist the NLB domains and the ports on the transparent proxies.

-You are using a non-transparent proxy but you did not register it in CDP.
+You are using a non-transparent proxy but you did not register it in Cloudera.
 If you are using a non-transparent proxy, you need to perform the steps in Setting up a non-transparent proxy in CDP documentation.

 Your firewall doesn’t allow traffic to/from NLBs.
 The firewall configured on your VPC should allow the traffic to/from the NLBs and the port range 6000-6049.